bmdavis419/river/README.md

 these are a few helper types I made that really help with getting good type safety in your clients. the names are a bit verbose, but at least they're descriptive...

-- `RiverClientCallerAiSdkToolSetType<T>` takes in a client caller and returns the full tool set type for that agent
+- takes in a client caller and returns the full tool set type for that agent

 ```ts
 type AiSdkAgentToolSet = RiverClientCallerAiSdkToolSetType<typeof riverClient.exampleAiSdkAgent>;
 ```

-- `RiverClientCallerToolCallInputType<T, K extends string>` takes in a tool set types (can get with the above type) and a tool name and returns the input type for that tool
+- takes in a tool set types (can get with the above type) and a tool name and returns the input type for that tool

 ```ts
 type ImposterToolCallInputType = RiverClientCallerToolCallInputType<